Zmalki/employee_project/README.md

  * Microsoft.VisualStudio.Web.CodeGeneration.Design 7.0.11
  * Swashbuckle.AspNetCore 6.5.0
   ##  configure in visual studio
- * in the file appsettings.json in the DevConnection change the server name to the corresponding installed server
+ * in the file appsettings.json in the DevConnection change the server name to the corresponding installed server if it is in visual studio
  *  go to tools -----> package manager -----> package manager console
+ * Execute this command
+   ---
+       enable-migrations
+       Update-Database
+    ---
+ ##  configure in other code editor
+ * in the file appsettings.json in the DevConnection change the server name with Server=.,1433
+ * User Id = with your User Id
+ * password = with your password
  * Execute this command
    ---
        enable-migrations
        Update-Database